EFForg/starttls-everywhere/RULES.md

 #### mxs

-A list of hostnames that the recipient email server's certificates could be valid for.
-If the server's certificate matches no entry in `mxs`, the MTA should fail delivery or log an advisory failure, according to `mode`.
-Entries in the `mxs` list can either be a suffix indicated by a leading dot `.example.net` or a fully qualified domain name `mail.example.com`.
-Arbitrarily deep subdomains can match a particular suffix.
-For instance, `mta7.am0.yahoodns.net` would match `.yahoodns.net`.
+A list of the expected MX hostnames for your server.
+At least one of the names on each mailserver's certificate should match one of these patterns.
+The pattern can be a suffix, like `.eff.org`, or a fully-qualified domain name, like `mx.eff.org`.
+Suffixes will only match one subdomain label, so `.eff.org` would match names `*.eff.org` and `mx.eff.org`, but not `good.mx.eff.org` or `*.mx.eff.org`.

 #### pin